-Ordinarily no one needs to tell you that your appearance, table manners and overall conduct matters in this occasion.
-Of course you should also know that good grooming is important.
+Ordinarily, no one needs to tell you that your appearance, table manners and overall conduct matters on this occasion.
+Of course, you should also know that good grooming is important.
 Neither sloppy nor smutty is allowed.

 Let’s not also forget that with your nerve all over the place, you may just end up doing all the wrong things you never thought you were capable of.

 So does it mean that if you have all the above covered, then nothing could ever go wrong?
 It may not be safe to think that.

 And that’s why we made a list of some unpleasant things you wouldn’t want to be remembered for after that first date.

 1. Keeping Your Date Waiting

 As with every kind of date or appointment, keeping to time is a good way to start.
 Except there was an unavoidable emergency, it is utterly insensitive to keep someone waiting for longer than bargained for.
 It sends a wrong message to the one doing the waiting.
 Lateness often communicates disregard and a nonchalant attitude.
 It says tons on one’s commitment level.